mk-fg/notification-thing/README.md

 * All options/features are configurable and can be disabled entirely, either from command-line or a YAML configuration file.

+* Easy to change and debug - it's just a Python after all.

 See below for a detailed description of each particular feature.

 Actual notification rendering is inspired (and based in part on)